WATCH: ABC News coverage of 2024 presidential election

 The closeness of the race and the number of states in play raised the likelihood that, once again, a victor might not be known on election night.

-Trump said Tuesday that he had no plans to tell his supporters not to refrain from violence if Harris wins, because they "are not violent people."
-Asked about accepting the race's results, he said, "If it's a fair election, I'd be the first one to acknowledge it."
+Trump said Tuesday that he had no plans to tell his supporters to refrain from violence if Harris wins, because they "are not violent people."
+His angry supporters stormed the U.S. Capitol on Jan.
+6, 2021, after Trump tried to overturn his loss in 2020.
+Asked Tuesday about accepting the 2024 race's results, he said, "If it's a fair election, I'd be the first one to acknowledge it."
 He visited a nearby campaign office to thank staffers before a party at a nearby convention center.

 After her DNC stop, Harris planned to attend a party at her alma mater, Howard University in Washington.